 - Peace of mind to other family members and the Veteran

-- Respite Care provides care either in the home or at a facility to give the caregiver needed time off or in the event of an emergency or just a break because caregivers need to take care of themselves too.
+- Respite Care provides care either in the home or at a facility to give the caregiver needed time off or in the event of an emergency.

 - Care Support Coordinator provides assistance with referrals, resources, and Peer Support Mentoring for practical advice from other caregivers on how to stay strong and effective while sharing passion, tips, and experiences and helping prevent burnout.